MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 }
 ```

-These lines make sure that we have data to work with.
+These lines make sure that we have data to work with and that no error occurred.
+If either of those are not true, then we return.

 Once we get past those checkpoints, we can decode the data.